saravanabalagi/singularity_tensorflow/README.md

 - `Jupyter` app will create a temporary folder at `~/.jupyter/tmp` in the host machine (not inside the container!) where notebook tokens and other ephemeral information will be stored. `/tmp` folder is **not** bound for `jupyter` to write temporary info into, as this will lead to writing to host's `/tmp` folder (if container is launched without `--contain` flag) where other users can read resulting in leaking user specific and sensitive information.

 - First few lines of the output immediately after starting the server are shown.
 This is useful for obtaining the token and to check if the server has successfully started.
-Logs shall be found in `~/.jupyter/tmp` as `output_<number>.log`, in addition to what's shown inside `tmux`.
+Logs shall be found in `~/.jupyter/tmp` as `output_<yymmdd_HHMMSS>.log`, in addition to what's shown inside `tmux`.

 ## Licence